 - Fulfills community service requirements for high school.

 - Enhances college application; experience demonstrates commitment, skills, community involvement.

 Members are 14-19 years of age who want to learn and help others.
 Must make a commitment to a weekly meeting/program and one weekend retreat.

 Teens Helping Teens (THT)

 Members reside in the Utica area.
 Great first job includes paid outreach.
-For more information, contact Allison Jackson at 315.724.6146, ext.
-253 or firstname.lastname@example.org.
+For more information, contact Emmie Comstock at 315.724.6146, ext.
+1253 or [email protected].

-THT and What's Up? are funded by the Community Based Adolescent Pregnancy Prevention (CBAPP) grant through the NYS DOH to help reduce teen pregnancy and sexually transmitted infections.
+THT and What's Up? are funded by the Community Based Adolescent Pregnancy Prevention (CAPP) grant through the NYS DOH to help reduce teen pregnancy and sexually transmitted infections.

 Members reside in Saratoga, Warren, and Washington counties.
 Volunteer experience.
 For more information, contact Travis Samborin at 518.584.0041, ext.
 4531 or [email protected].